Who we are

 - To help us ensure the confidentiality of your personal information we will ask you security questions when you contact us to confirm your identity.
 We will not discuss your personal information with anyone other than you without prior authorisation from you, unless we have a legal or regulatory requirement to do so.

-With effect from the 25th May data subjects will have the following rights:
+With effect from the 25th May 2018 data subjects have the following rights:

 The right to be informed

 - The lawful grounds for obtaining and processing your personal identifiable data

 - How this data will be retained, secured and shared.

 The right of access

 - You have the right to obtain a copy of the personal identifiable information we hold about you.
 This is known as a ‘subject access request’ (SAR).
 An EHA SAR form.pdf[pdf] 338KB is available for this purpose and will help us to provide you with the information your require.
 The form can also be completed via our Subject Access Request online form.
 Please note, further information may be required in order to confirm your identity.

 The right to rectification

 - You can ask us to rectify your personal data if it is inaccurate or incomplete.
 Please help us to keep our records accurate by keeping us informed of any changes.
 You can view and update your personal information on the resident portal ‘My Estuary’ If you have not registered and would like further information on this service please contact corporate services on 0300 304 5000 or by email to email@example.com